OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:17

 Now it was in the heart of my father David
-to build a house for the name of the Lord, the God of Israel.
+to construct a house for the name of the Lord, the God of Israel.

 ## 1 Kings 8:18

 But the Lord said to my father David,
-‘Because it was in your heart to build a house for My name, you did well that it was in your heart.
+‘Because it was in your heart to build a house for My name, you have done well to have this desire.

 ## 1 Kings 8:19

-Nevertheless, you shall not build the house,
+However, you shall not build the house,
 but your son who will be born to you,
 he will build the house for My name.’